DSU-CS-Club/CodeSwarm2022/README.md

 ### What if I don't know how to code?

 That's not a problem.
 You'll hear us say time and time again that hackathons are meant for learning.
 If you've never coded before it's a great opportunity to learn a few new things.
 You'll be surrounded by experienced coders and will likely be teamed up with some so feel free to ask questions.
-While you might think this doesn't help your team it can actually be very helpful since learning is a key part of the [judging criteria](https://github.com/DSU-CS-Club/CodeSwarm2020/blob/master/JudgingCriteria.md).
+While you might think this doesn't help your team it can actually be very helpful since learning is a key part of the [judging criteria](https://github.com/DSU-CS-Club/CodeSwarm2022/blob/master/JudgingCriteria.md).

 ### What to do if we get stuck?

 Members of the DSU Computer Science Club board will be available to assist with troubleshooting technical issues that you may run into.
-Our sponsor, JP Morgan Chase, will also be providing mentors at certain times during the event to assist teams who may be running into issues.
+Our sponsor, Capital One, will also be providing mentors at certain times during the event to assist teams who may be running into issues.